DelaDirty/OSEP/README.md

-# OSEP
-This will eventually become an OSEP code repository.
-For now I am placing 2 python scripts to help out with encrypting your shellcode.
-You have the option of using aes256 OR xor depending what you are using for your c# shellcode!

-I've seen other repos that made the same tool but in c#, I figured i'd try and do it in python and make it a bit easier to copy and paste over to your code!

   ## AES256enc.py What does it do.
 This Python script encrypts c# shellcode using AES (Advanced Encryption Standard) in CBC (Cipher Block Chaining) mode.
 It generates a random AES key and IV (Initialization Vector), encrypts the shellcode, and outputs the encrypted data in a format compatible with C# applications.